whitecollaralgos/Algoways/broker/flattrade/streaming/docs/reconnection_fix.md

 # Flattrade WebSocket Reconnection Issue and Fix

-This document outlines a critical session management issue identified with the Flattrade WebSocket API and the corresponding architectural fix implemented in the OpenAlgo proxy.
+This document outlines a critical session management issue identified with the Flattrade WebSocket API and the corresponding architectural fix implemented in the AlgoWays proxy.

 ## The Issue: Reconnection Failures